mnemonikr/symbolic-pcode/README.md

 # P-code operations

 This section document which p-code operations are currently supported by the emulator.
-Emulation of instructions with unsupported p-code operations will trigger a panic.

 | Opcode                             | Opcode                                | Opcode                             | Opcode                                 |
 | ---------------------------------- | ------------------------------------- | -----------------------------------| -------------------------------------  |